dabeaz/curio/docs/reference.rst

    Return the number of items currently in the queue.

-.. asyncmethod:: Queue.get(*, timeout=None)
+.. asyncmethod:: Queue.get()

-   Returns an item from the queue with an optional timeout.
+   Returns an item from the queue.

-.. asyncmethod:: Queue.put(item, *, timeout=None)
+.. asyncmethod:: Queue.put(item)

-   Puts an item on the queue with an optional timeout in the event that the queue is full.
+   Puts an item on the queue.

-.. asyncmethod:: Queue.join(*, timeout=None)
+.. asyncmethod:: Queue.join()

    Wait for all of the elements put onto a queue to be processed.
 Consumers must call :meth:`Queue.task_done` to indicate completion.